 Vegan Banana Smoothie Recipe (1,510 kcal per glass)

 To make the smoothie, start by blending flax seeds in your blender briefly to avoid overheating.

 Then, add ripe bananas, strawberries, coconut or soy milk, and grape molasses or dried fruits like apricots, dates, or plums for sweetness.

 Blend until you achieve a thick consistency.
 Taste it and adjust the sweetness or thickness by adding more molasses or dried fruit, or milk, respectively.

 Serve the smoothie in large glasses, garnished with mint leaves for a refreshing touch.

 Banana Smoothie Recipe: 2 (312 kcal)

-Take the smoothie you have prepared into the serving glass.
-Add ground almonds or walnuts.
+Serve the smoothie garnished with ground almonds or walnuts.

 Banana Smoothie Recipe: 3 (249 kcal)

 To prepare a banana and coffee smoothie, blend a chopped ripe banana with coconut milk, oats, and ground coffee.
 For a cold version, add ice cubes before blending.
 This creates a refreshing and energizing smoothie.